In 2013, we created the most incredible reward trip with Aeroplan, circling the globe with Star Alliance. And in 2018 we're doing it again!

 While this trip sounds impressive, Ryan and I actually aren't that into mile hacking.
 If we put more effort into it, we probably could have done this all in business class!
 So how did we accumulate all these points?
 The first time round, Aeroplan was having a special promotion.
 If you visited a certain number of Aeroplan-partner businesses in a certain time period, you got a huge amount of bonus points.
 It seemed impossible - until we realized that buying just $3 worth of gas at an approved gas station counted as a business visit.
 Suddenly our $60 fuel purchase was worth 20 "visits", so long as we bought $3 worth at a time.
 It took a long time to fill up our car every week, but we did it and, combined with a few other savvy stops, we got our bonus and made it past the necessary threshold.

 This time round, there were no special promotions.
 We've each had an Aeroplan Visa card for nearly 10 years.
+(And if you have an American Express Platinum Card - you can transfer your AMEX points to Aeroplan points!)
 We use them often but not obsessively.
 We still visit the Aeroplan partner gas stations - but not all the time, and only if their prices are the best.
 But in the five years since our last trip, we've traveled more than ever in our work as travel writers.
 More flights means more points, especially when we book them with our Visa.
 We've also had a few large purchases in the past 5 years, like when we bought all new appliances for our new house.
 Overall, no tricks, no secrets - just slow, steady growth.

 Normally, I'd encourage everyone to read the rules, follow the promotions, and just keep at it, using your credit card responsibly and within your budget.
 But it's worth noting that Air Canada has announced that they're decoupling from Aeroplan by 2020 and will launch a new program of their own.
 We're not sure what that will look like and we're eager to make the most of our classic points while we can.